-2. Divination is too contentious and misleading for a defining first sentence.
-The use of the term divination to define astrology is controversial as is evident from discussions on Wikipedia and within the astrological profession as per Cornelius’s comments.
-Given the many different interpretations in the discussion on Wikipedia, divination is also open to misunderstanding and confusion.
-On both counts WP is clear that the first paragraph should should define the topic from a neutral point of view WP:MOSBEGIN and that confusing and specialised terminology should be avoided in the introduction.
-WP:MOSINTRO Since there are alternative independently verified terms for astrology, why not use a term that is acceptable to all parties?
+2. Divination is too contentious and misleading as a definition.
+The use of the term divination to define astrology is controversial and this is most notable within the astrological profession as per Cornelius’s comments.
+Divination is also open to misunderstanding and confusion.
+It is customary to define topics from a neutral point of view and ideally without confusing or specialised terminology.
+Since there are alternative independently verified terms for astrology, why not use a term that at least corresponds to how the profession defines themselves?

 3. Divination is one of several models and is not the claim of most astrologers.
 Astrologers consider various models from the Hermetic Maxim (as above, so below), the Aristotelian spiritual physics with a prime mover, the Newtonian causal model and the Jung/Pauli synchronous accausal model are paradigms - which do not require supernatural forces.
 This is explained in the Wikipedia Astrology page under mechanisms.